Saturday, 6 February 2021

 Costume Design by: Raymond Hughes

-The opening and ending sequences of Return to Oz were set in the early 1900s; a pinstriped dress with velvet trim was made for Fairuza Balk to wear as the young Dorothy Gale.
+The opening and ending sequences of Return to Oz were set in the year 1899; a pinstriped dress with velvet trim was made for Fairuza Balk to wear as the young Dorothy Gale.
 According to the Recycled Movie Costumes blog, this costume would end up reused in 2019's Anne With An E.

-While it can be assumed that the bulk of the 1900s' casts costumes were wardrobe stock from costume houses such as Angels and Bermans & Nathans, almost certainly Jean Marsh's high-shouldered black dress as Nurse Wilson was custom-made for her.
+Hughes also designed and custom-made a stern, sharply cut black dress with high shoulders for Jean Marsh as Nurse Wilson.
 With its dark colour and sharp cut, it already gives a sense of Wilson's callous nature - slightly evoking the 1939' Wizard of Oz's Wicked Witch of the West.

 The first costumes seen in the fantasy world of Oz are the garish tailcoats and ghoulish masks of the Wheelers.
 Each Wheeler costume was unique, coated in patchwork fabrics and tubing, giving them a contemporary punk, even futuristic fashion sensibility.
 Each performer wore wheeled limb-extensions, which I feel must have been a collaboration between the costume and special effects departments.